 Rachel's hair salon is a monopoly in a small town and is currently earning an economic profit.

-- A. Draw a correctly labeled graph for Rachel and include the curves that are necessary to identify the following: - a.
-The profit maximizing price and quantity of haircuts, labeled $P_m$ and $Q_m$ - b.
-The area representing economic profits, shaded completely. - B. Does Rachel's hair salon produce the allocatively efficient quantity?
-Explain. - C. Assume that Rachel signs a new lease with an increase in rent, a fixed cost.
+A. Draw a correctly labeled graph for Rachel and include the curves that are necessary to identify the following: a.
+The profit maximizing price and quantity of haircuts, labeled Pm and Qm b.
+The area representing economic profits, shaded completely.
+B. Does Rachel's hair salon produce the allocatively efficient quantity?
+Explain.
+C. Assume that Rachel signs a new lease with an increase in rent, a fixed cost.
 Will the price of haircuts provided by Rachel increase, decrease, or stay the same in the short run?
-Explain. - D. Assume that new hair salons enter the market and that the market becomes monopolistically competitive.
-Answer each of the following. - a.
+Explain.
+D. Assume that new hair salons enter the market and that the market becomes monopolistically competitive.
+Answer each of the following. a.
 The entry of new hair salons creates close substitutes for each salon's services.
-As a result, will the demand for Rachel's hair salon become more elastic or become less elastic, or will there be no change in elasticity? - b.
-Will the entry cause the demand curve for Rachel's hair salon to shift to the left, shift to the right, or stay the same? - c.
+As a result, will the demand for Rachel's hair salon become more elastic or become less elastic, or will there be no change in elasticity? b.
+Will the entry cause the demand curve for Rachel's hair salon to shift to the left, shift to the right, or stay the same? c.
 In long run equilibrium, will Rachel's hair salon produce the productively efficient quantity?
 Explain.
 Oligopolies use strategies of game theory wherein the payoff for each firm depends directly on both the firm's own choice and the choices of its competitor.

 M, A AP Free Response Rubric C. AP Free Response Style Question Two competing retail firms, Red Shop and Blue Mart, are studying potential locations for new stores in the suburbs of a major city.
 Each firm must choose between a location north of the city and a location south of the city.
 The payoff matrix is shown below, with the first entry in each cell indicating Red Shop's daily profit and the second entry indicating Blue Mart's daily profit.
-Both firms know all the information in the payoff matrix. ue Mart Ī North South North \$900, \$1,800 \$3,000, \$3,500 Red Shop South \$5,000, \$4,000 \$1,500, \$1,000 (a) If Red Shop chooses a location south of the is better for Blue Mart?
-Explain. of the city, which location (b)Is choosing a locati for Red Shop?
-Explain city a dominant strategy (c) If the two firms co- operate in choosing lo ocations, where will each (d)Assume that the south suburb has enacted an incentive package to attract new business.
+Both firms know all the information in the payoff matrix.
+Blue Mart North South North \$900, \$1,800 \$3,000, \$3,500 Red Shop South \$5,000, \$4,000 \$1,500, \$1,000 (a) If Red Shop chooses a location south of the city, which location is better for Blue Mart?
+Explain. (b)Is choosing a location to the south of the city a dominant strategy for Red Shop?
+Explain. (c) If the two firms cooperate in choosing locations, where will each firm locate? (d)Assume that the south suburb has enacted an incentive package to attract new business.
 Any firm that locates south of the city will receive a subsidy of \$2,000 per day.
 Redraw the payoff matrix to include the subsidy.